 Tampa pollen forecast — Streamsong Resort – Red Course neighborhood

-Today (25 June) pollen in Streamsong Resort – Red Course, Tampa is none Tomorrow (26 June 2026) levels are similar - cypress at low levels, grass at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Streamsong Resort – Red Course, Tampa is low; grass and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app